-- 4.6.
-Pt Rangihamama A2 Block does not currently contain any impermeable surfaces as the site is vacant land utilised for grazing of livestock.
+- 4.5.
+Pt Kohewhata 11C2 Block is vacant land utilised for the grazing of livestock.
+The site does contain existing impermeable surfaces which consist of the ROW along the northern boundary.
 As part of Stage 1, no additional buildings or land use activities are proposed.
-New private accessways will be constructed within Lots 3 & 5.
-The only applicable rule considered under Section 8.6.5.1 to Stage 1 would be 8.6.5.1.3 Stormwater Management which permits a maximum gross site are covered by buildings and impermeable surfaces of 15%. - 4.7.
-Geologix have completed a Site Suitability Report (SSR) which included a summary of impervious surfaces post development for the proposed stages, which is shown below for clarity.
+The only applicable rule considered under Section 8.6.5.1 to Stage 1 would be 8.6.5.1.3 Stormwater Management which permits a maximum gross site area covered by buildings and impermeable surfaces of 15%. - 4.6.
+Geologix have completed a Site Suitability Report (SSR) which included a summary of impervious surfaces for the proposed stages, which is shown below for clarity.
 It was determined that the impervious surfaces within the proposed lots as part of Stage 1 would be permitted in terms of Rule 8.6.5.1.3.
-As such, it is considered that Stage 1 is
+As such, it is considered that Stage 1 is Permitted in terms of the rules under Section

-Permitted in terms of the rules under Section 8.6.5.1 of the ODP.
+8.6.5.1 of the ODP.
 Assessment of the Transportation Chapter will be undertaken in the table in the below section District Wide Matters.

-Figure 12 - Extract from the SSR report detailing proposed impermeable surface coverages at time of subdivision
+Figure 11 - Extract from the SSR Report detailing proposed impermeable surface coverages at time of subdivision